 The previous example suggests a general problem with $m$-powers composed of c.fs. that vanish on an infinite countable set of points.
 Apparently, in such cases, a reference to the Helly-Bray theorem is infeasible.
 We tackle this issue in the next paragraph.

-\subsection{Test for Pointwise Convergence by Means of Alternating Sums}
+\subsection{Test for pointwise convergence by means of alternating sums}

-Generally, fluctuations substantially contribute to the finiteness of many Fourier-type integrals that lack absolute convergence.
-Also our statements so far on pointwise convergence of the deconvolution function and density build on the presence of oscillatory terms, however, mostly those that arise from $\Phi_X$ (compare, e.g., Lemma \ref{Lem2024121901} and \ref{Lem2024121902}).
+Often non-absolutely convergent Fourier-type integrals are still finite due to oscillatory contributions.
+Our results so far on pointwise convergence of the deconvolution function and density also build on the presence of oscillatory terms, however, mostly those that arise from $\Phi_\chi$ (compare, e.g., Lemma \ref{Lem2024121901} and \ref{Lem2024121902}).
 In contrast, oscillatory behaviour of $\Phi_\bareps$ and hence of $\mathcal{P}_\bareps(\cdot, m)$ has not yet been exploited.
-Furthermore, in the presence of such a behaviour, we can not even expect the applicability of our earlier results, e.g., from \S\ref{SectWeakConvmpwr}.
-Actually, these will be useless if $\Phi_\bareps$ is periodic.
-The current paragraph is addressed to such scenarios, which we formalize in an assumption.
+Furthermore, in the presence of this kind of behaviour, we can not even expect the applicability of our earlier results, e.g., from \S\ref{SectWeakConvmpwr}.
+These indeed will be useless if $\Phi_\bareps$ is periodic.
+For that reason, in this paragraph, we separately study such scenarios, which we first formalize.

 \begin{assumption} There exist constants $\rho>0$ and $j_\bareps \in \N_0$, for which $\mathcal{P}_\bareps(t+j\rho,m)$ is non-decreasing or non-increasing with respect to integer $j \geq j_\bareps$, for each fixed $0 \leq t \leq \rho$. \end{assumption}